immunefi-team/Bounty_Boosts/Alchemix/31503 - [SC - Insight] Incorrect value of MAX_PROPOSAL_NUMERATOR in Al....md

 # Incorrect value of `MAX_PROPOSAL_NUMERATOR` in `AlchemixGovernor.sol`

-Submitted on Mon May 20 2024 12:26:21 GMT-0400 (Atlantic Standard Time) by @OxRizwan for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 20th 2024 at 18:26:21 UTC by @OxRizwan for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31503